Welcome to Class 6!

 Keep an eye on our class page for the latest news, information and photos!

-This range allows us to develop our language skills and apply them to range of different genres.
+This range allows us to develop our language skills and apply them to a variety of different genres all whilst being immersed in one book!

 In maths, we will be working towards ‘mastery’ in a range of different mathematical domains and contexts.
 In Year 3 we will be using the ‘Concrete-Pictorial-Abstract’ concept to develop our fluency with numbers and learning which will be the most efficient method for a particular problem.

-In Year 3, we will be performing calculation with 3-digit numbers.
-In Year 3, we will also be learning and reinforcing our x2, x5, x10, x3, x4 and x8 multiplication and division facts.
-This is essential for developing fluency and number sense.
-Any additional support with this will be of great value to your child.
+In Year 3, we will be performing calculations with 3-digit numbers.
+We will also be learning and reinforcing our x2, x5, x10, x3, x4 and x8 multiplication and division facts.
+This is essential for developing fluency and sense of number.
+Times Table Rockstars helps tremendously with this allowing children a fun, interactive way to learn their tables and any additional support with this will be of great value to your child.

 At West Street we run a topic based curriculum.
 Each half term we have a different theme for the children to become immersed in.
 These begin with an exciting launch where the children find out what they will be learning about that half term.